openhwgroup/programs/cores/cv32e40p/user_manual/source/intro.rst

 FPGA Synthesis
 --------------

+FPGA synthesis is supported for CV32E40P.
+The FPGA-optimized register file implementation should be used.
+The flip-flop based register file is also compatible with FPGA synthesis, however it results in a significantly higher utilization.
-FPGA synthesis is supported for CV32E40P when the flip-flop based register file is used.
-Since latches are not well supported on FPGAs, it is crucial to select the flip-flop based register file.
+Since latches are not well supported on FPGAs, the latch-based register file should not be used.
 The user needs to provide a technology specific implementation of a clock gating cell as described in :ref:`clock-gating-cell`.

 Verification
 ------------